The Main Problems Foreigners Face Renting Homes in Japan

 Live in a share company to avoid guarantor problems

-Along with the large list of rules that come with renting, there are also major financial hurdles that need to be overcome to rent in Japan.
-The following is the hypothetical list of cost involves renting a house:
+Along with the large list of rules that come with renting, there are also major financial hurdles that need to be overcome to rent a home in Japan.
+The following is the hypothetical list of costs involved in renting a house:

 If rent per month = X